-In order to understand the effects of human actions on the environment, the communicative integration of one's own specialist area into others is increasingly required in every occupational field.
-This is the only way to expand access to environmental systems in such a way that cause-related problem-solving strategies can be developed.
+In order to understand the effects of human actions on the environment, is is becoming steadily more important in every occupational field to connect your area of specialization with others.
+This is the only way to increase access to environmental systems such that cause-based problem-solving strategies can be developed.

-Since the problem area of human beings and the environment is inseparably linked to human actions, both individually and in the social and economic context, a comprehensive scientific and/or technical analysis alone is no longer sufficient.
-Rather, an interdisciplinary approach is necessary that also takes into account economic, social, legal and philosophical aspects and corresponds to the systemic character of the environment.
+Since the problem area of human beings and the environment is inseparably linked to human action, both to individual action and to the social and economic context, it's no longer enough to only perform a comprehensive scientific and/or technical analysis.
+Instead, an interdisciplinary approach must be taken that also considers economic, social, legal and philosophical aspects and corresponds to the systemic character of the environment.

-It is not only about the analysis of the individual system elements, but also about the study of system dynamics and the networking of these elements with each other.
-Therefore, system analytical and mathematical methods as well as the use of information technologies are also an essential part of the course.
-The aim of this course of study is to enable graduates to contribute professional competence on the one hand and the ability to network different fields of knowledge on the other in an interdisciplinary team.
+In this programme, students learn how to analyse individual system elements, but also about the study of system dynamics and how these elements are networked.
+Therefore, system analytical and mathematical methods as well as the use of information technologies are essential parts of the programme.
+Graduates of this programme exhibit professional competence in this field and possess the ability to connect different fields of knowledge as a member of an interdisciplinary team.

-ATTENTION from 2019 there will be an admission procedure for the following specialist areas
+ATTENTION from 2019 and on, applicants will need to complete an admission procedure for the following areas of specialization:

 - ESS Business Management